-Council is developing a Cultural Plan to strengthen our creative community and invigorate our local economy.
+We are developing a Cultural Plan to support the strengthening of our creative community and invigoration of our local economy.

-Feedback provided by the community, will help Council prepare the plan that aims to build stronger communities and support the creative and cultural life of residents, workers and visitors.
+Feedback provided by the community, will help us prepare the Cultural Plan that aims to build stronger communities and support the creative and cultural life of residents, workers and visitors.

 Why are we developing a Cultural Plan?

 The MidCoast is home to a diverse number of communities that each have their own unique story.
 Yet from freshwater to saltwater, bush to beach, MidCoast also shares a strong sense of belonging, community and history.
 The Cultural Plan is about so much more than a pretty picture.
 It is about identifying how our community can come together to celebrate our unique story, and finding ways to make this easier for us all to do, whether that be by freshening up our places, finding out more about our history and each other, or simply getting together (online or offline) and having fun in new inspirational ways.